anira-project/anira/docs/sphinx/usage.rst

     };

 ..  note::
-    The buffer size can be specified as a floating-point value to allow for fractional buffer relationships.
-For instance, a buffer size of 0.5f means that the inference handler will receive one sample for the specified input tensor every two host buffer cycles.
-If the model's output is double the size of the input, the inference handler will be able to return one sample for each host buffer cycle.
+    The buffer size parameter accepts floating-point values, allowing you to specify fractional relationships between the host buffer and the model processing buffer.
+For example, setting a buffer size of 0.5f means the :cpp:class:`anira::InferenceHandler` will receive one sample for the specified input tensor every two host buffer cycles.
+The latency calculation in anira accounts for this, assuming the sample is provided during the second host buffer cycle (worst-case scenario).
+If your model produces output at twice the input rate, the :cpp:class:`anira::InferenceHandler` can return one sample per host buffer cycle.

 4.2.
 Prepare
 ~~~~~~~~~~~~